 WordPress, the ubiquitous open source publishing platform that powers many of your favorite blogs and web publications, also powers Design Instruct and Six Revisions.
 By using WordPress plugins, site owners can extend and tailor their WordPress installation to meet their needs.
 However, using many plugins can affect a website’s performance, and thus, you must be highly selective in choosing the plugins you install.

 WP Super Cache speeds up WordPress posts and pages by creating static HTML versions of them, updating them at an interval of your choosing.
 This cuts back on the need for server-side processes to generate a post or page whenever a visitor requests them.
-After page performance testing on Design Instruct, we discovered that WP Super Cache single-handedly improved page response times of unprimed caches by 259.1%, lowering the average total page load time from 9.56s to 3.69s for the most content-heavy post we have.
+After page performance testing on Design Instruct, we discovered that WP Super Cache single-handedly improved page response times of unprimed caches by 259.1%, lowering the average total page load time from 9.56s to 3.69s for the most content-heavy post we have, so it’s a great tactic for WordPress speed optimization.

 The All in One SEO Pack WordPress plugin is packed with features that improve search engine visibility of your content.
 On Six Revisions, with over 450,000 visitors from Google searches alone in the month of February, this plugin is critical in helping visitors find your content through search engines.